Yermehyaw/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 of any standard library function.

 The following functions will:
-0: Copy n bytes of a parameter character into an array
+0: Fill n bytes of a parameter character into an array
-1:
+1: Copy n bytes of an array into another array
+2: